datamate-rethink-it/seafile-admin-docs/docs/docker/single-node.md

 !!! warning "Don't change these yml files"

     Generally, there's no need to make changes to the different .yml files in most cases.
+Also they will be overriden with the next update.
-Adjustments should be made only by experienced Docker administrators and then you should create a copy and rename the file.
+    Instead you should create a copy and rename the file.
+Adjustments should be made only by experienced Docker administrators.

     ```bash
     # Example to create a custom copy: